 JANUARY TERM COURSES

-Every winter break, the Clive Davis Institute offers select courses for non-majors in music production and writing/history.
+Every winter break, the Clive Davis Institute offers courses for non-majors and visiting students.
 Students from NYU can register for our courses online via ALBERT, and anyone with a high school diploma can apply to become a visiting student!

 Click here to see our January schedule!
 (Simply click on Public Course Search and filter for January)